10 – Fool For The Bright Lights

 Top 10 Climax Blues Band Songs

-The Climax Blues Band, initially known as The Climax Chicago Blues Band, is a celebrated group hailing from the UK and is known for its distinctive blend of blues and rock.
+The Climax Blues Band, initially known as The Climax Chicago Blues Band, is a celebrated UK group known for its distinctive blend of blues and rock.
 They’ve crafted an impressive discography with over 19 albums to their name.
 Their hit single “Couldn’t Get It Right” soared to the top of the charts, landing at No. 10 in the UK and No. 3 in the US in 1977.
 Another notable track, “I Love You,” climbed to No. 12 on the Billboard charts in 1981.

 # 10 – Fool For The Bright Lights

 We open our Top 10 Climax Blues Band Songs list with the stirring song entitled “Fool For The Bright Lights.”
-The version of the song we have presented here is a live version recorded at Caslano Blues Festival in Switzerland on June 18, 2016.
-The lineup on this killer blues song full of groove included Graham DeLeon’s Vocals, Lester Hunton’s Lead Guitar and Vocals, George Gloveron Keyboards and Vocals, Chris Aldridge’s on saxophones, Neil Simpson on bass, and Roy Adams on drums.
+The version of the song we have presented here is a live recording from the Caslano Blues Festival in Switzerland on June 18, 2016.
+The lineup on this killer blues song, full of groove, included Graham DeLeon’s Vocals, Lester Hunton’s Lead Guitar and Vocals, George Glover on Keyboards and Vocals, Chris Aldridge on saxophones, Neil Simpson on bass, and Roy Adams on drums.

 # 9 – Using the Power